-During my time in Nottingham, I worked nationally as a Freelance Make-up artist, gaining valuable experience and building up my portfolio, working on T.V, theatre, fashion and commercial projects.
+During my time in Nottingham, I worked nationally as a Freelance Make-up artist for various agencies, gaining valuable experience and building up my portfolio, working on T.V, theatre, fashion and commercial projects.
 The make-up artist industry was hugely different to how it is now.
 It seems everyone you talk to nowadays is a “Make-up artist” or has a friend who “does make-up” I worked so hard to gain the title and it seems you don’t have to do that nowadays!
-I remember driving around Manchester with my portfolio book, knocking on countless photographers doors, it was how it was back then, there was no internet! its so easy nowadays!
+I remember driving around Manchester with my portfolio book, knocking on countless photographers doors, it was how it was back then, there was no internet! its so easy nowadays with the global platforms.

 I gained representation from several well renowned model agencies, who had Make-up artists on their books – Models Plus in London, M.O.T. in Hertfordshire, Number One Model Management in Nottingham and Boss in Manchester.
 I loved working on diverse make-up jobs and travelling all over the country.

 Freelance work was tough, the work was great but you had to wait such a long time to get paid and then the agencies would take a good cut from what you had earned.
 I decided I wanted to go and work for Bobbi Brown in Nottingham, this was 1997 and Bobbi’s make-up line and brand was new on the scene and I found it very exciting.
 I also loved what the brand stood for and I was so happy when I got a job and was trained by them in London.
 It was hard work but I learned such a lot.
 This is where I fell in love with the brand.
 Bobbi Brown is still one of my idols, however, sadly she is no longer with the brand and to me, the brand has veered off the rails a bit with Bobbi’s philosophy.